The research on the effect of cannabis on depression is ongoing and the results are a mixed bag.

 Elizabeth Ardillo, PharmD, has seen firsthand how physical and mental pain are connected, in the eyes and the stories of the people she meets.
-As lead pharmacist for RISE Dispensaries in Pennsylvania, she counsels many patients who have symptoms of depression alongside the condition that brings them in the door.
+As a lead pharmacist for RISE Dispensaries in Pennsylvania, she counsels many patients who have symptoms of depression alongside the condition that brings them in the door.

 “A lot of patients with chronic pain and illness also have depression,” Ardillo says.
 “Often, they’re mentally and physically drained by the time they get to us.
 Their pain keeps them up at night, they don’t have a good sleep cycle and it affects their mood.”

-Cannabis has the potential to relieve symptoms of depression and lift mood, but it can also aggravate depression and worsen feelings of sadness, Ardillo says.
-That’s why it’s important to get expert guidance if you’re interested in using marijuana for depression.
+“Cannabis has the potential to relieve symptoms of depression and lift mood, but it can also aggravate depression and worsen feelings of sadness”, Ardillo says.
+“That’s why it’s important to get expert guidance if you’re interested in using marijuana for depression. ”

 “People need to work with their mental health providers and track how they feel when they use cannabis,” Ardillo says.
 “That can help us get them to a product that may relieve their symptoms instead of aggravating them.”

 Maria Caligiuri, 32, is a RISE medical marijuana patient who lives in Pittsburgh.
-She has multiple sclerosis, chronic knee pain and major depressive disorder, and cannabis has been a helpful part of her treatment plan for all of these conditions, she says.
+She has multiple sclerosis, chronic knee pain and major depressive disorder, and cannabis use has been a helpful part of her treatment plan for all of these conditions, she says.
 She takes a daily antidepressant, but she also has found that cannabis can be a mood lifter, especially strains that have low doses of THC.
 For her, using cannabis while she’s feeling depressed has inspired creative pursuits, such as painting, which is a good distraction from ruminating thoughts.

 “It enables your mind to hack into your creative space so you see things differently,” she says.

 If you think you might be clinically depressed, it’s important to talk to your doctor or a mental health therapist.
 If you are having suicidal thoughts, please seek emergency help by calling 911 orthe National Suicide Prevention Lifeline: 800- 273-8255.

+If you have more questions about medicinal cannabis and depression, feel free to reach out to one of our patient care specialists for help.
 Find a RISE Dispensary near you and give us a call or send us a message today.